French PM says to cut tax burden by 7 billion euros as of 2018

-PARIS French Prime Minister Edouard Philippe said on Saturday that the tax burden will be reduced as of next year by around 7 billion euros ($7.98 billion), financed by reining in spending and measures to be specified in the new budget.
+PARIS (Reuters) - French Prime Minister Edouard Philippe said on Saturday that the tax burden will be reduced as of next year by around 7 billion euros ($7.98 billion), financed by reining in spending and measures to be specified in the new budget.

 Philippe has said that France's objective was is to reduce the budget deficit below an EU-agreed cap of 3 percent of economic output this year.